Home / Heart Tests | Cardiac Screening Doctor NYC

-In most cases, cardiovascular screenings are performed on both men and women people beginning in their 40s or early 50s.
-At times screening can be done at an earlier age especially if a cardiac risk factor is present such as hyperlipidemia, diabetes mellitus, obesity, family history of heart disease, or a smoking history.
+In most cases, cardiac testing or cardiovascular screenings are performed on both men and women people beginning in their 40s or early 50s.
+At times cardiac testing can be done at an earlier age especially if a cardiac risk factor is present such as hyperlipidemia, diabetes mellitus, obesity, family history of heart disease, or a smoking history.
 Cardiac screening may also be done with a history of chest discomfort, shortness of breath, or palpitation.

 Usually, people have a pretty good idea about their overall health based on their lifestyle habits such as diet and exercise, but this isn’t foolproof.
 A new study has shown that even though people may think they are healthy, it is not always a good indication of their risk for cardiovascular disease.
 Cardiac disease is a major cause of death in the United States, killing over 800,000 people annually.
 A heart test in NYC is a good way to determine the actual condition of your heart.

 If you are experiencing any of the following, it is imperative that you schedule a consultation with an NYC heart doctor / cardiologist and consider performing cardiac tests to rule out the possibility of any heart issues:

 In many cases a cardiac testing in NYC can be scheduled the same day.
 Come visit Dr. Reisman for noninvasive assessment of the coronary circulation.Heart Attack and Sudden Cardiac Death Aortic Valve Surgery Women and Heart Disease Aspirin in the Prevention of Heart Disease